-NAME TYPE DESCRIPTION DEFAULT error_line number error line width 79 print_line number line length in ps output 100 ${\sf random\seed}$ number the initial random seed variable math_mode string the number system to use: scaled scaled, double or decimal interaction string the interaction mode: batch, errorstop nonstop, scroll or errorstop job_name string a compatibility value find_file function a function to find files only local files utf8_mode boolean permit characters in the range false 128 upto 255 to be part of names text_mode boolean permit characters 2 and 3 as false fencing string literals
+NAME TYPE DESCRIPTION DEFAULT

+error_line number error line width 79

+print_line number line length in ps output 100

+${\sf random\seed}$ number the initial random seed variable

+${\sf math\mode}$ string the number system to use: scaled

+scaled, double or decimal

+interaction string the interaction mode: batch, errorstop

+nonstop, scroll or errorstop

+job_name string a compatibility value

+utf8_mode boolean permit characters in the range false

+128 upto 255 to be part of names

+text_mode boolean permit characters 2 and 3 as false

+fencing string literals

+tolerance number the value used as criterium for 131/65536

+straight lines

-The binary mode is no longer available in the LUATEX version of MPLIB.
+The binary mode is no longer available in the LuaMetaTEX version of mplib.
 It offers no real advantage and brings a ton of extra libraries with platform specific properties that we can now avoid.
 We might introduce a high resolution scaled variant at some point but only when it pays of performance wise.